September 23, 2008 – Search

 I lived Cursillo over the weekend of September 18-21.
 For those who don’t know what it is, Cursillo is an intense “short course” of Christianity and of God’s love. ::Flashback:: Back in 1987-89, I attended a few teenage retreats called “Search” while I was in high school in Steubenville, Ohio.
 Each retreat was led by a team of guys from all the area high schools with two rectors and a priest spiritual director.

 Search was probably my first intense encounter of God’s love for me in a setting similar to Cursillo, but on a teenage level.
 I served on three or four teams after my first Search as a participant.
-The last Search during my senior year of high school was very emotional and intense and I became very good friends with our two rectors Mark and Brandon.
+The last Search during my senior year of high school was very emotional and intense and I became very good friends with our two classmate rectors Mark and Brandon.
 Mark and Brandon both went on to attend the Franciscan University of Steubenville.
 I went to that university as well, but I did not live on campus while Mark and Brandon did.
-We continued to be friends, but lost touch soon after graduating.
-I saw Brandon at our ten year high school, but Mark wasn’t there.
+We continued to be friends, but lost touch not long after college graduation.
+I saw Brandon at our ten year high school class reunion, but Mark wasn’t there.
 I don’t believe I’ve seen either of them since.

 I haven’t seen this guy for years.
-We went to high school and college together in a small town 135 miles away and by some freak chance we ended up in the same underground tucked away elevator in the Cleveland Justice Center where at least 1000 or more people were filtering in for court appearances.
+We went to high school and college together in a small town 135 miles away and by some freak chance we ended up in the same underground tucked away elevator in the Cleveland Justice Center where at least 500 or more people were filtering in that moment for morning court appearances.
 This Search reunion “just happens” two days after I experienced Cursillo.
 That is not coincidence.